 Tickets to Bank of America performances are FREE; these tickets are not available to the general public.
-This program is an outreach offering to Rhode Island middle schools only.
-Middle school teachers who are interested in bringing their students to a Showcase performance can email requests for registration materials to [email protected].
+This program is an outreach offering to Rhode Island school children and teachers only.
+Teachers who are interested in bringing their students to an Arts Showcase performance can email requests for registration materials to [email protected].

 (Better Understanding by Listening and Learning about You)

-This production focuses attention on the dangers of aggressive behavior that many children face every day in both public and private school systems and offers viable solutions and options on how to handle these situations effectively.
-Performed by young actors 12 to 18 years of age, this performance is geared specifically toward middle school students.
+Performed by young actors 12 years of age and up, this production focuses attention on the dangers of aggressive behavior that many children face every day in both public and private school systems and offers viable solutions and options on how to handle these situations effectively.
+This performance is geared specifically toward elementary school students.

 Founded in 2004 by Andrew Kelly, the Jazz Ambassadors have traveled throughout the northeast and internationally to present jazz education programs.
-Students will learn about the great composers and performers of jazz as well as the instruments used to create this unique American music.
+Produced for an elementary and middle school audience, students will learn about the great composers and performers of jazz as well as the instruments used to create this unique American music.
 Incorporating many recognizable musical numbers, the musicians will show how jazz music surrounds us daily, even though we may not realize it!